-The status shortcode can be used to display content to users based on their login status.
+The status shortcodes can be used to display content to users based on their login status.
+There are two shortcodes:

 Logged in content

 The logged in shortcode is used for content that will display to a user that is logged in.
 This can be used on any page, including special pages created with other shortcodes, such as the user profile area or a registration page.

 [wpmem_logged_in] This content can only be seen by logged in users. [/wpmem_logged_in]

 Beyond the basic usage, the shortcode accepts the following attributes: